pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

     necessary features.
 -   Other adjustments to numerous SPFx web part and extension samples by our awesome community members!
-How to find what\'s relevant for you?
+How to find what's relevant for you?
 Take advantage of our SharePoint Framework web part and extension sample galleries - includes also solutions which work in Microsoft Teams
 -   Web Part sample gallery - <http://aka.ms/spfx-webparts>